-Located between elegant Budapest and Imperial Vienna, Bratislava beckons the curious traveler.
+Located between elegant Budapest in Hungary and Imperial Vienna in Austria, tiiny Bratislava (in Slovakia) beckons the curious traveler.

 If you’re wondering what to do in Bratislava on your own or before or after your shore excursion, read on.

 It seems this city on the Danube is included on just about every Danube River cruise.
 And it’s quickly becoming one of my favorite small cities on the river.